samarkun23/samarkun23/README.md

 - 👀 I’m interested in Web develpment
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me This is my account on Instagram @samarkun7 ;
+- 📫 How to reach me This is my account on Instagram @samarkun_ ;
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...